Find out all you need to know about NRIC in Singapore, NRIC number, and the National Registration Identity Card on this page.

 - Citizens and PRs born before to January 1, 2000, will have a S in their NRIC number

-- Citizens and PRs born on or after January 1, 2000, will have a T in their NRIC number
+- Citizens and PRs born on or after January 1, 2000, will have a NRIC starting with T

 - A foreign national who obtained a Long-Term Pass prior to January 1, 2000, will have an F